GoblinArchives/LiminalHorror/writing resources/Conversion Guide.md

 ### Genre Shifting

 There are many fantasy and sci-fi stories that would make great horror scenarios with just a shift in tone.
 This will have less to do with changing what is written and more to do with how it’s presented at the table.
-The shift may be as simple as adding in a source of tension or ramping up the danger, which can be achieved by adding in a **Doom Clock (Deluxe Edition p.x)** or **Voidcrawl (Deluxe Edition p.x)**, or twisting the dangers to be more horrific or targeted towards the Investigators.
+The shift may be as simple as adding in a source of tension or ramping up the danger, which can be achieved by adding in a **Doom Clock (Deluxe Edition p.100)** or **Encounter Procedure: Encounter Die, Voidcrawl, or Tension Die (Deluxe Edition p.102)**, or twisting the dangers to be more horrific or targeted towards the Investigators.

 ### Setting Considerations